 View Volunteer Work Overseas in a larger map

-You will be working with 60 children counselling, helping with homework, gardening, doing building repairs, and coordinating sports activities at this Volunteer Work Overseas orphanage in Nanyuki, Kenya.
+This project, Volunteer Work Overseas, will have you working with 60 children in Nanyuki, Kenya.
+You can do counselling, helping with homework, gardening, conduct building repairs, and coordinating sports activities.
+Additionally there is a need for counsellors and social workers at this project.
 Nanyuki is about 3 hours drive from Nairobi and near Mount Kenya and several wildlife parks.

 - Assisting the children with homework